 And if the head of the inlet of the turbine is the sum of pressure energy and kinetic energy during the flow of water through a runner a part of pressure energy is converted into kinetic energy, the turbine is known as reaction turbine.

 For the axial flow reaction turbine, the shaft of the turbine is vertical.
-The lower end of the shaft is made larger which is known as hub or boss.
+The lower end of the shaft is made larger which is known as a hub or boss.

 The vanes are fixed on the hub and hence hub acts as a runner for axial flow reaction turbine.